DominikHorn/hashing-old-archive/results/throughput_learned/README.md

-# Throughput for classical hash functions
+# Throughput for learned hash functions

 Results for the throughput experiment using learned hash functions.
 The experiment (in pseudocode) measures throughput as follows: